Frozen bank accounts can cause serious issues for account holders, delay important payments, and even cause credit issues for years to come.

 If you don’t take this step, an unexpected incoming or outgoing transfer can result in an account freeze.

-Another possible way to protect yourself from a frozen bank account is by opening an account (or multiple accounts) in a safer banking jurisdiction.
+Another possible way to protect yourself from having your account become frozen is by opening an account (or multiple accounts) in a safer banking jurisdiction.

-By doing so, you can usually access more sophisticated banks, more educated bankers, and less scrutiny over each transfer once you have an established relationship with a bank.
+By doing so, you can usually access more sophisticated financial institutions, more educated bankers, and less scrutiny over each transfer once you have an established relationship with a bank.

 Of course, not all banking jurisdictions accept non-resident foreigners.
 And, the top banking jurisdictions are often very difficult for non-resident foreigners to access.